 Scen:se at Folkteatern Gävleborg

-Project support from Signatur has provided Folkteatern Gävleborg with the opportunity to create accessible performing arts works in three different formats, as part of a major investment in the development project Scen:se.
+Project support from Signatur has provided Folkteatern Gävleborg with the opportunity to create accessible performing arts works in different formats, as part of a major investment in the development project Scen:se.

 AN INTERREGIONAL INITIATIVE WITH LONG-TERM GOALS